Legionella Water Treatment Services Overview – LegionellaREADY

 Healthcare

-• Documenting results of all monitoring activities
+• Documenting results of all monitoring activities.

-• Corrective actions and procedures to follow if a test result outside of acceptable limits is obtained, including when a probable or confirmed waterborne pathogen(s) indicates action is necessary
+• Taking corrective actions and following procedures if a test result is outside acceptable limits, including actions when a probable or confirmed waterborne pathogen is detected.

-• Documenting corrective actions taken when control limits are not maintained
+• Documenting corrective actions taken when control limits are not maintained.

 Visit Legionella Resource Center